pompeybug/website/src/articles/kidical-mass-families-demand-safe-cycling-infrastructure/index.md

 Adam aged 7, who took part in Kidical Mass said:
-"I would like to cycle to school and everywhere I want in our city.
-It is good for me; I get exercise
-when I pedal.
+>I would like to cycle to school and everywhere I want in our city.
+It is good for me; I get exercise when I pedal.
 It is fun.
 But I am scared.
 There are just too many cars."

 ![](images/PXL_20221204_115231797.MP-FB.jpg)

-Find out about the next Kidical Mass ride in Portsmouth by following them on [**Facebook**](http://www.facebook.com/KidicalMassPortsmouth)
+Find out about the next Kidical Mass ride in Portsmouth by following them on [**Facebook: Kidical Mass Portsmouth**](http://www.facebook.com/KidicalMassPortsmouth).

-Contact us if you would like to support Kidical Mass ride and help organising one.
+Contact us if you would like to support the next Kidical Mass ride and help organising one.

 Make space!
 Don’t limit children – limit traffic.